PACK THIS -- NOT THAT!

-1. Pack a small carry-on that you bring with you or that you can quickly pull out of your suitcase (ie-your toiletry bag- soap/shampoo IS needed at the hostel)
+1. Pack a small carryon that you bring with you or that you can quickly pull out of your suitcase (ie-your toiletry bag if needed)

-2. Add only a change of clothes for the two nights and PACK a small towel!
+2. Add only a change of clothes for the two nights and perhaps a small towel.

 3. Don't bring a lot of valuable jewelry or things.